brgtrainings/brgtrainings.github.io/pages/ruby.md

 page_name: ruby
 ---

+{% include util/note.html
+    note="The content of the syllabus is still in building stage.
+However, you can still begin your learning." type="important"
+%}

 # :pray: Welcome to Ruby Basics

 This course has been designed to get the basic understanding of Ruby language.
 After completing this course you should be able to understand and write Ruby programs.

 {% include util/highlight.html
-    text="This course has been designed with the intention of being used in an interactive online or classroom teaching session. <br>Feel free to use it for your self-learning." class="h5"
+    text="This course has been designed with the intention of being used in an interactive online or classroom teaching session. <br>Feel free to use it for your self-learning purpose." class="h5"
 %}

 The course has been divided into different sections with a section goal.